frees-io/iota/README.md

 modules while Scalaz friendly terminology (such as "NaturalTransformation") is used in the iotaz modules.
 If you find an issue or inconsistency, please file a GitHub issue and it will be fixed.

+The Cats examples will work against Scalaz, and vise versa, so long as the library specific terminology is adjusted.
+Expect more Scalaz examples as the Iota library evolves.

 ## Injection type classes